-Conclusion / (2 minutas) Conclusion (Z IIIIIIules)
+Conclusion (2 minutes)

 Conclude by asking students to comment on why a budget would be a helpful tool for them.
 Elicit from students the following key points that were taught in this lesson:

 - A budget is a useful device to plan saving and spending money wisely. - People have different budgets because of different priorities. - A balanced budget allows people to save money. - If a budget is not balanced, people should find ways to increase their income or cut back on spending.